When can I get a third Covid jab and who is eligible?

 If you are eligible for a vaccine booster jab, you no longer have to wait for the NHS to contact you to make an appointment online.

-You can get a booster if you are over 18 and it has been at least three months (91 days) since you received your second dose of one of the approved Covid vaccines.
+You can currently get a booster if you are over 40 and it has been at least three months (91 days) since you received your second dose of one of the approved Covid vaccines.

 You can also visit any walk-in vaccination centre to get your jab and people are advised to use the NHS online walk-in finder to locate their nearest centre.

-Note: This article was amended on 10 December 2021.
-It had previously stated that Covid boosters were available to everybody over 18, but at the time of publication boosters were only being made available to adults over 40 and people in some additional high risk categories.
-We also removed a quote from a GP because, while it accurately reported their comments, we understood that it could have been held to over-simplify the science behind some vaccines.